Algebraic models for equivariant rational homotopy theory for discrete groups: Remarks on other models in the literature

-\begin{remarks} We end this section with some commentaries on other previous cdga models for equivariant rational homotopy theory. \begin{enumerate} \item In \cite{Golasinski98}, the author also considers the functor category $\CDGA^\OG$ but this functor category is endowed with the projective model structure, making this a different approach both to \cref{cor-sciarappa-cdga} and to \cite{Scull-2008}, even though all three model structures are Quillen equivalent if they exist, since projective and injective model structures on the same category are Quillen equivalent when they both exist.
+\begin{enumerate} \item In \cite{Golasinski98}, the author considers $\CDGA^\OG$ for $G$ finite, but this functor category is endowed with the projective model structure, so this is neither of the model structures that we considered before, i.e. the injective one and the $r(\inj)$ one.
+All three model structures are Quillen equivalent, by \cref{prop-comparison-inj-r(inj)} and since projective and injective model structures on the same category are Quillen equivalent when they exist.
 At the time of the writing of \cite{Golasinski98}, the theory of cofibrantly generated model categories was just being developed.
 This may explain why the author does not use the now standard fact that the projective structure exists when the target model category is cofibrantly generated \cite[11.6.1]{Hirschhorn}.

-Golasiński's approach to proving the existence of the projective structure adapts a dual theorem of \cite{edwards-hastings}, using the fact that the category $\OG$ is an EI-category (i.e. all endomorphisms are automorphisms) which is cofinite.
+Golasiński's approach to proving the existence of the projective structure applies the dual of a theorem of \cite{edwards-hastings}, using the fact that the category $\OG$ for $G$ finite is an EI-category (i.e. all endomorphisms are automorphisms) which is cofinite.
 Thus, the set of isomorphism classes of objects is a poset; the condition of cofinality means that each such isomorphism class has only finitely many predecessors.
 We point out that the check of the dual of the ``condition N'' \cite[Page 45]{edwards-hastings}, which is a hypothesis in Edwards--Hastings' theorem, is not present, and is not immediate to us.

 In \cite[Thm.
-2.7]{Golasinski98} the author presents a theorem similar to \cref{cor-sciarappa-cdga} in the case when the group $G$ is Hamiltonian (i.e. every subgroup is normal). \item In the introduction to \cite{Mandell_2002}, there is a statement of a theorem similar to \cref{cor-sciarappa-cdga}, but it is only at the homotopy category level.
-No explicit proof is given, and the group $G$ is taken to be finite. \end{enumerate} \end{remarks}
+2.7]{Golasinski98} the author presents a theorem similar to \cref{cor-sciarappa-cdga} or \cref{thm-spaces-r(inj)} in the case when the group $G$ is Hamiltonian (i.e. every subgroup is normal). \item In the introduction to \cite{Mandell_2002}, there is a statement of a theorem similar to \cref{cor-sciarappa-cdga}, but it is only at the homotopy category level.
+No explicit proof is given, and the group $G$ is taken to be finite.